-The Lower Rio Grande RFPG identified 110 potentially feasible FMPs for the Lower Rio Grande Planning Region.
+The Lower Rio Grande RFPG identified 38 potentially feasible FMPs for the Lower Rio Grande Planning Region.
 Technical information for each FMP is summarized in TWDB-required Table 13 (Appendix B).
 Each project is unique, and the specific FMPs recommended by the Lower Rio Grande RFPG will be described in detail in Chapter 5.
-A general description of the potentially feasible FMPs is presented in Table 4.10 below.
+A general description of the potentially feasible FMPs is presented in Error!
+Reference source not found..